Hybrid Mount

 Commands

-cargo run -p xtask -- build --release
+cargo run -p xtask -- build --release --flavor full

 # Binary only (skip WebUI)